sinbad/SUDS/docs/SavingState.md

 at the end of the dialogue (if the NPC is a [Participant](Participants.md) this is easy, use the `OnDialogueFinished` callback), or if you can save mid-dialogue then use the `ISPUDObjectCallback::SpudPreStore` hook.

+### Global State

+Global state will need to be stored in a `SaveGame` property of a UObject which is registered with SPUD via `AddPersistentGlobalObjectWithName`.
+You can extract the state from SUDS using `SUDSSubsystem`'s `GetSavedGlobalState` method, and restore it after load using `RestoreSavedGlobalState`.

 ---